 Full degree completion in a limited number of program areas, including graduate degrees, is available at all UNBC regional campuses.
 The programs vary from region to region and are offered through a combination of face to face instruction and distance delivery.

 The University maintains a federation agreement with the Wilp Wilxo'oskwhl Nisga'a.
-The WWN offers course work, centred in the Nass Valley, leading to a Bachelor of Arts and/or Certificates in Nisga'a Studies.
+The WWN offers course work, centered in the Nass Valley, leading to a Bachelor of Arts and/or Certificates in Nisga'a Studies.

 Students who plan to study at one of the regional campuses, or who plan to relocate in order to study at any UNBC Regional campus, should contact the appropriate campus for information and assistance.
-See inside back cover for contact information.